The Author Conservatory

 Meet Your Classmates In-Person

-Join us for the first annual Author Conservatory Conference and our second annual Graduation Ceremony:
+Join us for the second annual Author Conservatory Conference and our third annual Graduation Ceremony:

 Spend quality time with your online classmates and take that deeper connection home with you